NLnetLabs/ploutos/docs/ploutos/os_packaging.md

 mytest_ubuntu_jammy_x86_64        121 KB
 ```

-The artifactis a zip file that you can download and unzip, and inside is the DEB artifact that you can install, e.g.:
+The artifact is a zip file that you can download and unzip, and inside is the DEB artifact that you can install, e.g.:

 ```shell
 $ unzip mytest_ubuntu_jammy_x86_64.zip